The Queen's Guard: A Secure Enforcement of Fine-grained Access Control In Distributed Data Analytics Platforms: Defense Methodology

 \textbf{Backward dataflow analysis implementation.} Since implementing a new dataflow analysis is not our main focus, we use the interprocedural backward data-flow implementation of CryptoGuard~\cite{rahaman2019cryptoguard} for this purpose.
 CryptoGuard's implementation is demand-driven and known to produce fewer false alarms, which is suitable for our case.
-However, like all the other static dataflow analysis frameworks, it does not guarantee soundness.
-Note that to improve the performance, CryptoGuard can be replaced with any other competing solutions~\cite{DBLP:conf/ecoop/KrugerS0BM18, DBLP:journals/pacmpl/SpathAB17}, which is beyond the scope of this work.
+However, like all the other static dataflow analysis frameworks, it does not guarantee soundness. \textit{Note that to improve the performance (i.e., improve robustness or runtime performance, reduce false positives or false negatives, etc.), CryptoGuard can be replaced with any other competing solutions~\cite{DBLP:conf/ecoop/KrugerS0BM18, DBLP:journals/pacmpl/SpathAB17}, which is beyond the scope of this work.}